Capability Based Planning: Kick-start, implement and grow in 10 steps

 Our approach consists of the following steps (though you may want to pick and choose which are most relevant to your organization and the resource capacity available):

 1. Identify the initial scope: Pick a relevant part of the business for which it is feasible to start with a Capability-based Planning approach.
-You need to have easy access to the relevant stakeholders and subject matter experts for this scope.
+For this scope, you need easy access to the relevant stakeholders and subject matter experts.

 2. Lay the groundwork: Ensure stakeholders have a basic understanding of the capability and value stream concepts.
 Work with subject matter experts to identify the relevant capabilities down to a reasonable depth, say 2 levels.
 Don’t go too detailed for a first cut: 4 levels or more would typically be too much.

-3. Create a draft capability map for the chosen scope and validate this with the stakeholders and SMEs.
-Refine this as needed.
+3. Create a draft capability map for the chosen scope, validate it with the stakeholders and SMEs, and refine it as needed.

 4. Perform an initial assessment of the strategic importance of these capabilities.
-For instance, use a typical classification scheme of commodity vs. differentiating vs. innovating, or relate these capabilities to specific strategic goals of your enterprise.
+For instance, use a typical classification scheme of commodity vs. differentiating vs. innovating, or relate these capabilities to your enterprise’s specific strategic goals.

 5. Do a basic analysis of the strategically most relevant capabilities from step 4.
 For instance, perform a high-level capability maturity assessment or calculate a roll-up of the IT cost related to capabilities.
 You may want to start with a simple t-shirt sizing metric assessed by a domain expert before going into more detailed assessments.